Van de Graaff generator: Higher energy machines

 In 1937, the Westinghouse Electric company built a 65 ft machine, the Westinghouse Atom Smasher capable of generating 5 MeV in Forest Hills, Pennsylvania.
 It marked the beginning of nuclear research for civilian applications.
 It was decommissioned in 1958 and was partially demolished in 2015.
 (The enclosure was laid on its side for safety reasons.)

-A more recent development is the tandem Van de Graaff accelerator, containing one or more Van de Graaff generators, in which negatively charged ions are accelerated through one potential difference before being stripped of two or more electrons, inside a high-voltage terminal, and accelerated again.
+The tandem Van de Graaff accelerator first appeared in the mid-1950s, containing one or more Van de Graaff generators, in which negatively charged ions are accelerated through one potential difference before being stripped of two or more electrons, inside a high-voltage terminal, and accelerated again.
 An example of a three-stage operation has been built in Oxford Nuclear Laboratory in 1964 of a 10 MV single-ended "injector" and a 6 MV EN tandem.

 By the 1970s, as much as 14 MV could be achieved at the terminal of a tandem that used a tank of high-pressure sulfur hexafluoride (SF_{6}) gas to prevent sparking by trapping electrons.
 This allowed the generation of heavy ion beams of several tens of MeV, sufficient to study light-ion direct nuclear reactions.
 The greatest potential sustained by a Van de Graaff accelerator is 25.5 MV, achieved by the tandem in the Holifield Radioactive Ion Beam Facility in Oak Ridge National Laboratory.